Independent Review Service

 If English is not your first language, and you would like to reply by phone, we can do this using Language Line.
 See our Other Languages page in the Translation Services section for more information.

-Do you have a complaint about the IRS?
+Do you have a complaint about the IRS or a query about the decision?

 Phone By telephone on 0800 096 1928 (between 9:00 and 16:30) or fax on